cher-ami/toolbox/README.md

-# Toolbox
+# cher-ami toolbox

 [![lerna](https://img.shields.io/badge/maintained%20with-lerna-cc00ff.svg)](https://lerna.js.org/)

-List of tools for cher-ami projects.
+Local and external tools collection for cher-ami projects.

-Some of these tools are **not published on npm and not compiled**.
-You have to copy/past the selected tool in your cher-ami project.
+This README contains two types of tools:

+- Local and NOT published tools (available on this repository)
+- Externals and published tools ↗

-## Why not published some tools on npm?
+## Why not publish tools of this repo on npm?

 Because some tools need to be re-handled according to use, without that we want to re-develop them from scratch.
 If a tool or component can be customized only via parameters, it should not have its place in this repository but become an independent library.

-## How to contribute?
+## How to contribute to this repos?

-- Copy/past the template in the corresponding folder of your tool
+- Copy/past the [\_template](template) folder in the corresponding folder of your tool
 - Add name and description in package.json / README.md
 - Add your tool in src
 - Create an example in "\_example" folder if needed.
 A vitejs project is setup in each package, ready to be.